- What Function Does the Pancreas Serve?

 Endocrine function within the pancreas is for secreting hormones that are important to biological function.
 This function can affect mood as well as the overall health of canines.
 One role endocrine function is responsible for is handling glucose in the body.

 Pancreatitis in dogs occurs when digestive enzymes are activated within the pancreas before they get to the lower intestine.
 This causes inflammation of the pancreas.
 Mild cases can produce clinical signs of pancreatitis such as irritability, diarrhea, and vomiting, leading to acute pancreatitis.
+In scientific terms we are looking at exocrine pancreatic insufficiency.

 Chronic pancreatitis results from severe cases, whose clinical signs may include abdominal pain and acute inflammation of the pancreas.
 In chronic cases, those digestive enzymes may cause the dog to become very sick, even leading to septic shock.
 This is a severe situation that requires immediate veterinary care.
 Dogs with clinical signs such as abdominal pain, loss of appetite, and severe cases of pancreatic inflammation will need more care and treatment.